-Canon G1 X Mark II versus Canon T6s
+Canon G1 X Mark II vs T6s

 An illustration of the physical size and weight of the Canon G1 X Mark II and the Canon T6s is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is considerably larger (55 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the T6s are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens built in, whereas the T6s is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the T6s and their specifications in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.